+51 984 673 124 | +51 984 652 232 | [email protected]

 WHY BOOK WITH SAS ?
 30 years of experience and expertise.
 Mountain guides inspire travelers.
 Guaranteed Departures.
 Small-Group Sizes Min 4-8 people with 1 Tour Guide.
 Exceptional, friendly, and knowledgeable mountain guides, Excellent Cooks and porters make your trip authentic, enjoyable, and hassle-free.!
 Spacious tents for 2 people, FREE mattress, and rain ponchos.
 High-Quality Equipment.
 Delicious, healthy Peruvian meals of Peruvian Cuisine. -No hidden extra fees.
 (Porters carry a dining, kitchen tent, 2 people client tent, toilet tent, and your bags if you choose this option, well treated and respected porters and cooks.)

-SAS Travel is the first local trek company that started helping needy families in the Andean Communities of Pisac (Pampallacta, Chawaitire, Amaru, Cuyo Grande, Paru paru and Sacaca), also for our group of porters from the community of Chacan near Moyay, taking them their solidarity, support, and respect.
+SAS Travel is the first local trek company that started helping to not privileged families in the Andean Communities of Pisac (Pampallacta, Chawaitire, Amaru, Cuyo Grande, Paru paru and Sacaca), also for our group of porters from the community of Chacan near Moyay, taking them their solidarity, support, and respect, -see more at Giving back page.
 There can be no true happiness while others suffer, it is only achieved when we serve others, live in harmony with nature, and come to know the essence of our own minds.

 OUR RECOMMENDATION FOR A GREAT EXPERIENCE ON THE TRAIL:

-Before starting your trek, we recommend you a continuous training to improve your fitness levels, visit your doctor, and have complete medical checks before booking this hike or any trek.
-The fitter and more prepared you are, the more you will enjoy your trek, please take some time to do some training.
-Ensure you keep well hydrated.
-Walk each day with a relaxed, happy attitude.
-If you are not prepared for a 4-day hike, the 2 Day short Inca Trail hike version is still a great and impressive experience and demands less effort.
-If you would like to take it easy as much as possible enjoy and relax in your trip to Cusco ... simply book an overnight tour by Expedition train or Deluxe Vistadome Train tour or the exclusive Bingham Train and have an early guided tour to explore this magical citadel -the lost City of the Incas, on your own for classic pictures and have an awesome day in this wonderful place, Machu Picchu.
+Before you start planning to hike this trek, we recommend you to improve your fitness levels, visit your doctor and have complete medical check and mention you are plannig to hike in over 4,200 m mountains.
+The fitter and more physically prepared you are, the more you will enjoy this trek.
+Ensure you are keep well hydrated.
+Walk each day with a relaxed and happy attitude.
+Bring a comfortable hiking boots, a 20 Lt back pack and walking poles.
+If you are not prepared for a 4-Day hike, the 2 Day short Inca Trail hike version is still a great and impressive experience and demands less effort.
+If you would like to take it easy as much as possible enjoy and relax in your trip to Cusco and Machu Picchu... simply book an overnight tour by Expedition or Deluxe Vistadome Train tour or the luxurious Bingham Train and have an early guided tour at this magical lost City of the Incas, and have an awesome day in this wonderful place, Machu Picchu.
+SEE all our trips by Train.

 WHEN PERMITS FOR INCA TRAIL TREK ARE SOLD OUT,